Science & Mathematics Education (SED)

 For students interested in improving their ability to communicate their scientific knowledge by helping general public and student audiences learn about ocean sciences in a wide variety of learning settings.
 Combines instruction in inquiry-based teaching methods and learning theory with work in student's local informal learning settings like museums, zoos, aquariums and libraries.

-SED 552, MATHEMATICS METHODS: PRACTICUM I, 3 Credits
+SED 552, STRATEGIES FOR TEACHING MATHEMATICS, 3 Credits

 SED 573, SCIENCE PEDAGOGY AND TECHNOLOGY I, 4 Credits

-Develops pedagogical content knowledge for supporting grades 6-12 science instruction: equitable and ambitious science teaching, learning theory, nature of science, and technology integration.
+Develops pedagogical content knowledge for supporting grades 6-12 science instruction in the following areas: equitable and ambitious science teaching, learning theories, nature of science, language of science, and technology integration.

 SED 574, MATHEMATICS PEDAGOGY AND TECHNOLOGY I, 4 Credits